ALBANY CONVICT GAOL

 Home | Plan Your Visit | Albany Convict Gaol

-Wander through the cell blocks reading the plaques about the colourful history and gain an understanding of the difficulties experienced by the convicts.
+Wander through the cell blocks reading the plaques about the colourful history and difficulties experienced by the convicts.

-"Unlocking History: The Gaol's Journey from Convict Depot to Historic Landmark"
+The Gaol's Journey from Convict Depot to Historic Landmark

 Visitors can now explore the Gaol’s multi-layered history through detailed displays and immersive experiences that highlight its transformation over the decades and insight into the history and the lives of convicts, prisoners and warders.